Gluten-Free Chocolate Cake

 Do I have to use coffee?

-Can this cake and frosting be made dairy-free?
+Can this cake be made dairy-free?

 A gluten-free chocolate cake with chocolate frosting on a cake stand.